World-of-Arcanus/Arcanus-Game/README.md

 #### Contributing

-If you want to help developing Manic Digger feel free to fork this repository on GitHub and submit your changes by sending a pull request.
+If you want to help developing Arcanus feel free to fork this repository on GitHub and submit your changes by sending a pull request.
 Once you've contributed some good patches you can also get direct push access to the repository.